pesuyn/AR-APP/README.md

 - Learn about ARCore.
 - Learn about Augmented Faces.
 - Create diversity of filters and using Blender for measuring the size.
-- Create a simple AR-APP application, using ARCore to build, display and demo on Android.
+- Create a simple face-augmented application, using ARCore to build, display and demo on Android.

 Reference: